RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 ---
 {% include JB/setup %}
-Let's face it, even when I choose to build Metro style apps with HTML5, JavaScript and CSS because I love the dynamic nature of this environment, there are times where I'm a little bit jealous of that strong typed stuff that you get in that boring C#/XAML world ;-).
+Let's face it, even when I choose to build Metro style apps with HTML5, JavaScript and CSS because I love the dynamic nature of this environment, there are times when I'm a little bit jealous of that strong typed stuff that you get in that boring C#/XAML world `;-)`.

 Let see if we can take an existing application like Jeremy Foster's excellent [A Metro Netflix browser in HTML/JS - The Hub page][], add some magic ([JayData][]) to it and see if that helps reducing my jealousy .